Rapptz/discord.py/docs/ext/commands/commands.rst

 The above command can be invoked as both text and slash command.
-Note that you have to manually sync your :class:`~app_commands.CommandTree` by calling :class:`~app_commands.CommandTree.sync` in order for slash command to appear.
+Note that you have to manually sync your :class:`~app_commands.CommandTree` by calling :class:`~app_commands.CommandTree.sync` in order for slash commands to appear.

 .. image:: /images/commands/hybrid1.png
 .. image:: /images/commands/hybrid2.png